PSYCHOTHERAPY & CONSULTATION

 Do you have a specialty?

 I consider myself a generalist in the realm of psychotherapy, but I do believe I have particular strengths.
-Clinically, I enjoy working with people dealing with major transitions, with specialties in anxiety, mood disorders and academic / professional struggles with organization and procrastination.
+Clinically, I enjoy working with young adults and people in major transitions, with specialties in anxiety, academic / professional concerns and more.
 If I or a client feel that I would not be the best person for a particular case, I know numerous specialists in the Boston area and will work to find a good match for you.

 Call or send me an email now if you would like to talk further.